outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/JobDirectors.md

 }

-To initialize multiple coordinating ``JobDirector`` instances, you pass the same ``JobDirectorID`` and location directory with differing ``JobDirectorMode`` values.
+To initialize multiple coordinating ``JobDirector`` instances, you pass the same ``JobDirectorID`` and location Directory with differing ``JobDirectorMode`` values.

-In one process we initialize the principal director using the ``JobDirectorMode/principal`` mode:
+In one process we initialize the principal Director using the ``JobDirectorMode/principal`` mode:

 ```swift
 let jobStoreLocation = FileManager.default.containerURL(forSecurityApplicationGroupIdentifier: "com.example.app")!